kubernetes-sigs/aws-load-balancer-controller/docs/guide/service/annotations.md

     !!!note
         - NLB must be internal
-        - This configuration is optional and user can use it to assign static IPv4 addresses to your NLB
+        - This configuration is optional, and you can use it to assign static IPv4 addresses to your NLB
         - You must specify the same number of private IPv4 addresses as load balancer subnets [annotation](#subnets)
         - You must specify the IPv4 addresses from the load balancer subnet IPv4 ranges